unlight/prisma-nestjs-graphql/README.md

 -   Generates only necessary imports
 -   Combines zoo of nested/nullable filters
--   Updates source code of existing files
--   Do not generate resolvers, since it's application specific
+-   Does not generate resolvers, since it's application specific

 ## Install